ch007m/my-vfkit/README.md

 ## Cloud image and cloud-init

-Alternatively, you can use the Fedora cloud image with cloud-init
+Alternatively, you can use a [Fedora cloud image](https://fedoraproject.org/cloud/download) using `cloud-init` to configure it.

 An example of such a configuration file has been created under this template: `./fedora/cloud-init/user-data.tpl`